-Detroit, MI- While increased transportation funding provided by Michigan's 2015 road funding package has allowed many projects to proceed in Detroit and throughout the state, additional investment is needed to complete numerous projects that would improve Michigan's road and bridge conditions, relieve traffic congestion and enhance traffic safety and efficiency.
+Washington, DC - While increased transportation funding provided by Michigan's 2015 road funding package has allowed many projects to proceed throughout the state, additional investment is needed to complete numerous projects that would improve Michigan's road and bridge conditions, relieve traffic congestion, and enhance traffic safety and efficiency.
 This is according to a new report from TRIP, a national transportation research nonprofit based in Washington, DC.

-According to the TRIP report, "Modernizing Michigan's Transportation System: Progress & Challenges in Providing Safe, Efficient and Well-Maintained Roads, Highways & Bridges," more than two-thirds of major roads in Detroit are in poor or mediocre condition, nearly one-in-ten bridges are structurally deficient, and drivers lose 54 hours per year in traffic congestion.
-Driving on deficient roads costs the average Detroit area motorist \$2,544 annually - a total of \$14.1 billion statewide - in the form of additional vehicle operating costs as a result of rough roads, congestion-related delays and traffic crashes.
+According to the TRIP report, "Modernizing Michigan's Transportation System: Progress & Challenges in Providing Safe, Efficient and Well-Maintained Roads, Highways & Bridges," nearly half of major roads in Michigan are in poor or mediocre condition, more than one-in-ten bridges are structurally deficient, and drivers lose up to 54 hours per year in traffic congestion.
+Driving on deficient roads costs Michigan motorists a total of \$14.1 billion in the form of additional vehicle operating costs as a result of rough roads, congestionrelated delays and traffic crashes.

 Passage of the 2015 road funding package will increase state funding for local roads and bridges, state roads and bridges, and transit from \$2.2 billion in 2015 to nearly \$3.7 billion in 2023.
-The additional transportation funding has allowed the state to move forward with numerous projects in the Detroit area that otherwise may have remained unfunded, though many projects in Detroit and across the state will not move forward without additional transportation funding.
-Detroit-area projects that are either underway or will be underway or completed by 2023 as a result of additional revenue include bridge rehabilitation or replacement on I-75 and I-94, and reconstruction or rehabilitation of segments of I-275, I-94, I-696 and US-24.
-Despite the additional funding, many transportation projects in the Detroit area remain unfunded, including reconstruction or rehabilitation of segments of I-94, I-75, I-96, M-10, M-39 and US-12.
-The TRIP report includes a list of projects in Detroit and statewide that are either underway or will be underway or completed no later than 2023, and a list of projects in Detroit and statewide that currently lack adequate funding to proceed.
+The additional transportation funding has allowed the state to move forward with numerous projects that otherwise may have remained unfunded, though many projects across the state will not move forward without additional transportation funding.
+The TRIP report includes a list of projects across the state that are either underway or will be underway or completed no later than 2023, and a list of projects that currently lack adequate funding to proceed.

-In the Detroit area, 70 percent of major roads are in poor or mediocre condition.
-Forty-four percent of major roads in Detroit are in poor condition and 26 percent are in mediocre condition.
-Driving on rough roads costs the average Detroit area driver \$824 annually in the form of accelerated vehicle depreciation, additional repair costs, and increased fuel consumption and tire wear.
 Statewide, 24 percent of major roads are in poor condition and 20 percent are in mediocre condition.
+Driving on rough roads costs Michigan motorists \$4.6 billion annually in the form of accelerated vehicle depreciation, additional repair costs, and increased fuel consumption and tire wear.